cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The GenerateKeyPair, Marshal, and Unmarshal functions are the same as for the underlying DH group.
-The Marshal functions for the curves used in the ciphersuites in {#ciphersuites} are as follows:
+The Marshal functions for the curves referenced in {#ciphersuites} are as follows:

 * P-256: The X-coordinate of the point, encoded as a 32-octet big-endian integer